jurgis-upenieks/tab-nav/README.md

 ## Classes

-- `vclTabbable`: Wrapper of tab bar and content area.
+- `vclTabbable`: Wrapper of tab bar and tab content area.
 - `vclTabs`: Tab bar.
 - `vclTab`: Tab.
 - `vclTabLabel`: Optional class for the label(s) inside the tab.